johnybradshaw/kubectm/README.md

 ## Overview

-This CLI is used to manage access to Kubernetes clusters using [kubectl](https://kubernetes.io/docs/reference/kubectl/) by exporting and integrating `kubeconfig` files for your [Akamai Connected Cloud (Linode)](https://www.akamai.com/cloud/) Kubernetes clusters into your `~/.kube/config`.
+This CLI app will merge your `kubeconfig`s from all [Linode Kubernetes Engine (LKE)](https://www.linode.com/products/kubernetes/?utm_medium=website&utm_source=github-johnybradshaw) clusters into your `~/.kube/config`.
+It will either use your credentials stored in the `linode-cli` config file or the `LINODE_API_TOKEN` environment variable to authenticate with the Linode API.

 ## Usage

-The `acc-kubeconfig-cli` requires you to have already set your Linode API token in the environment variable `LINODE_API_TOKEN`.
+The `acc-kubeconfig-cli` requires you to have already set your Linode API token in the environment variable `LINODE_API_TOKEN` or your `linode-cli` config file.

 To get started, run the following command: